FreeformRobotics/BORM/ReadMe.md

 # BORM: Bayesian Object Relation Model for Indoor Scene Recognition

-The repository is the implementation of paper:
+The repository is the Pytorch implementation of IROS2021 paper:

-Liguang Zhou, Jun Cen, Xingchao Wang, Zhenglong Sun, Tin Lun Lam, Yangsheng Xu. “**BORM: Bayesian Object Relation Model for Indoor Scene Recognition**,” Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS),  Prague, Czech Republic (Virtual),  September 27 - October 1, 2021
+"BORM: Bayesian Object Relation Model for Indoor Scene Recognition"

 ## Environment